jopeo/jopeo.github.io/index.md

 <br/>

-> ## To get started using Battle Anki
+> ## To get started using Anki with Friends
 >
 > 1. Download and install the Anki flash card program by visiting their website [https://apps.ankiweb.net/](https://apps.ankiweb.net/){:target="_blank"}.
-> 2. Within the Anki program, install the Battle Anki add-on.
-You will need the code for the Battle Anki add-on (**613520216**), also available on the Battle Anki add-on page on the Ankiweb.
+> 2. Within the Anki program, install the Anki with Friends add-on.
+You will need the code for the Anki with Friends add-on (**613520216**), also available on the Anki with Friends add-on page on the Ankiweb.
 ><br>
 ><br>
 >